 IoT: The Internet of Things.

-IoT makes once "dumb" devices “smarter” by giving them the ability to send data over the internet, allowing the device to communicate with people and other IoT-enabled things.
+The Internet of Things makes everyday devices “smarter” by enabling them to send data over the internet, communicating with people and other IoT-enabled devices.

-The connected “smart home” is a good example of IoT in action.
+The connected “smart home” is a prime example of the Internet of Things in action.
 Internet-enabled thermostats, doorbells, smoke detectors and security alarms create a connected hub where data is shared between physical devices and users can remotely control the “things” in that hub via a mobile app or website.

-In a nutshell, IoT works in the following way:
+In a nutshell, IoT works like this:

 - The data collected by the sensors is then shared via the cloud and integrated with software.